Travel Reminders and Packing

 • ALL: Dietary Requirements

-If a student has a specific dietary requirement or preference, they are encouraged to let the NSTP Office staff, so that they can attempt to accomodate such requests.
+If a student has a specific dietary requirement or preference, they are encouraged to inform the LLNSP Office staff, so that they can attempt to accommodate such needs.

 Click here to email your dietary requirement or preference.